 Fall brings with it a lot of celebration, and, more importantly, great food.
 It’s a time for coming together with friends over wine, baking tasty treats with your kids, and cozying up with a hot beverage.

-At Dr. Brunelli and Silvaroli’s office, we believe that you deserve to enjoy all of the fun that fall has to offer without worrying about sacrificing your dental health.
+At Dr. Brunelli’s office, we believe that you deserve to enjoy all of the fun that fall has to offer without worrying about sacrificing your dental health.

 Here are a few fall food staples and some tips on how to incorporate them into your own autumn celebrations.